Word Play with Kids

 4. Goof Around with Palindromes

 So, how about messing up palindromes?
-Just write words backwards and see if they sound cool?
+Just write words backward and see if they sound cool?
 Like “kids” would be “sdik”.
 What would it mean?
 Or “boy” would be “yob”.